Arm Stability Via the Elbows and Hands

 Working from the ribcage outwards we can stabilize the ribcage then stabilize the shoulder blade relative to the ribcage so that the arm bone (the humerus) has a stable foundation.

-Working from the hands inwards, we can stabilize the wrists and elbows so that the humerus has a stable foundation.
+Working from the hands inwards towards the body, we can stabilize the forearms (wrists and elbows) so that the humerus has a stable foundation.
 With the forearm fixed, we limit the rotational ability of the humerus.
 Because of this the rotator cuff muscles don't have to stabilize for rotation.
 Instead they can be used to focus on pulling the arm bone into the shoulder socket creating shoulder stability.

 The cool thing about stabilizing wrist and elbows is that you may not even have to worry about consciously stabilizing the rotator cuff.
 (If you did, one way you could do it is by "sucking" the arm bone into the shoulder socket.)
 The rotator cuff muscles might just take care of themselves.